mandeepkaurdev/03-unit/README.md

 ## Part 1: Portfolio

-Continuation of my portfolio website from last week.
+Continuation of my portfolio website.
 Used customized information, content and CSS grid to make a responsive layout.

 ---